List of Byzantine composers

-The Byzantine Empire lasted from AD 395 to 1453, during which music was prominent throughout the empire.
+Musical traditions flourished throughout the Byzantine Empire (AD 330 to 1453) in both sacred and secular contexts.
 (Note: Even after the Fall of Constantinople in 1453 the Byzantine musical tradition continued in the Ecumenical Patriarchate of Constantinople through figures such as Panagiotes the New Chrysaphes, Petros Bereketis, Petros Peloponnesios, and Chrysanthos of Madytos, as well as Serbians such as Kir Stefan, Isaiah, Nikola and Kir Joakim.)
-Both sacred and secular music were commonplace, with sacred music frequently used in church services and secular music in many events including, ceronmonies, dramas, ballets, banquets, festivals and sports games.
-However, despite its popularity, secular Byzantine music was harshly criticized by the Church Fathers.
-(Note: Touliatos 2001 lists John Chrysostom, Tertullian, Cyprian, Clement of Alexandria, Gregory Nazianzen, Basil the Great, Ambrose, Augustine of Hippo and particularly Jerome as the church fathers who were vocally against secular Byzantine music) Like their medieval Western contemporaries, little is known about the lives of Byzantine composers.
+Secular composers, subject to the criticism of Church Fathers and a dearth of extant sources, are unrecorded until the late 13th century during the Palaiologos period.
+Conversely, composers of religious music, known as hymnographers, are better known, and major figures are recorded throughout most of the empire's entire history.
+In both cases, like their medieval Western contemporaries, the biographical details of composers beyond their names and works are often scarce or nonexistent.

-Composers of sacred music, especially hymns and chants, are generally well documented throughout the history of Byzantine music.
-However, those before the reign of Justinian I are virtually unknown; the monks Anthimos, Auxentios and Timokles are said to have written troparia, but only the text to a single one by Auxentios survives.
-The first major form was the kontakion, of which Romanos the Melodist was the foremost composer.
-In the late 7th century the kanōn overtook the kontakion in popularity; Andrew of Crete became its first significant composer, and is traditionally credited as the genre's originator (though modern scholars now doubt this).
-The kañon reached its peak with the music of John of Damascus and Cosmas of Maiuma and later Theodore of Stoudios and Theophanes the Branded in the 8th and 9th centuries respectively.Secular music is considerably less documented; not until late in the empire's history are composers of secular music known by name, with Joannes Koukouzeles, Xenos Korones and Joannes Glykys as the leading figures.
-Partly due to the little information concerning them, many modern studies of Byzantine music pay little attention to specific composers.
+Before the reign of Justinian I (527–565), few specific personalities are recorded.
+The earliest, brothers Anthimos and Timokles, appear to have been important composers of troparia, but their work does not survive.
+The Byzantine tradition's first major form was the kontakion, of which Romanos the Melodist was the foremost composer.
+By the late 7th century the kanōn dominated in popularity; Andrew of Crete became its first significant composer, followed by John of Damascus and Cosmas of Maiuma, and later Theodore of Stoudios and Theophanes the Branded.
+The first secular composers are known only in the empire's final centuries, with Joannes Glykys, Joannes Koukouzeles, Xenos Korones emerging as leading figures.
+Partly due to the little information available, many modern studies of Byzantine music pay little attention to specific composers.

-Like their Western counterparts of the same period, recorded Byzantine composers were primarily men.
+The recorded Byzantine composers were primarily men.
 The best known woman was Kassia, a prolific and important composer of sticheron hymns and the only woman whose works entered the Byzantine liturgy.
 A few other women are known to have been composers, Thekla, Theodosia, Martha and the daughter of John Kladas (her given name is unrecorded).
 Aside from Kassia, only the daughter of John Kladas has any surviving work, a single antiphon.
 Some Byzantine emperors are known to have been composers, such as Leo VI the Wise, Constantine VII and possibly John III Doukas Vatatzes.